-When it comes to the increasingly tortured process known as the Brexit negotiations, it seems like there’s a new development every day.
+When it comes to the increasingly torturous process known as the Brexit negotiations, it seems like there’s a new development every day.

 Here is Clarkson Hyde’s 2-minute guide to how VAT and other taxes will be affected by our departure from the EU.

-Now that the cabinet has come to some sort of agreement on the basic terms for Brexit have been agreed, negotiations have progressed to the shape of future trading arrangements between the UK and the other 27-member states.
+Now that the cabinet has come to some sort of agreement on the basic terms for Brexit, negotiations have progressed to the shape of future trading arrangements between the UK and the other 27-member states.
 Whatever happens, agreement on taxes levied on trade between the EU and a post-Brexit UK is going to be vital to the eventual outcome.
-Two of the main areas of tax that urgently need consensus are on VAT and customs duties.
+Two of the main taxes on which consensus is required are on VAT and customs duties.

 As far as VAT is concerned, sales from EU businesses to the UK will (from the European perspective) become exports and sales from the UK to the EU will become imports.

-Many businesses are keen to keep as much of the current streamlined system as possible however the UK government is, at the time of writing, reluctant to be bound by the way the EU does things and the EU seems reluctant to countenance anything that threatens the integrity of the single market.
+Unsurprisingly, many businesses are keen to keep as much of the current streamlined system as possible.
+However, the UK government is, at least at the time of writing, reluctant to be bound by the way the EU does things and the EU is reluctant to countenance anything that threatens the integrity of the single market.
 This raises the questions of barriers to future UK-EU trade, which can only be an impediment to business.

 The ability for the UK to set its own VAT will certainly introduce domestic political incentives to vary or abolish rates depending on the product or service being offers – a freedom the country currently does not possess.

 The term sometimes used for customs duties is ‘trade tariffs’.

 The UK has expressed its intention to do as many free trade deals as it can with as few tariffs as possible.
 The EU, on the other hand, tends to think of tariffs as part of the cost of access to the single market.
 They use these tariffs as a way to protect their internal trade from outside competition.
 This has had positive and negative impacts in the past.